baldeeb/ganocs/README.md

 ## Not Implemented portions

-- [x] nocs head
+    - [x] nocs head.
     - [ ] symmetry loss
       - [x] implemented nocs map rotation
       - [ ] pass in config that indicates what labels have what symmetries
       - [ ] integrate the symmetry loss by:
           - Rotating the ground-truth map.
           - Multiply the rotated maps with the mask to ensure that the segmentation is retained.
           - Get the loss against all rotated ground-truth maps.
           - apply the argmin over all losses against rotated maps.
     - [ ] box fitting (Umeyama optimization)
       - The umeyama implementation from the original nocs work is copied into utils/aligning.py.
 All that remains is using those to derive the box and pose metrics.s

+## Code TODOs

+- [ ] move model/nocs_uitl to uitls/ folder.
+- [ ] move utils/nocs_detection_wrapper.py to model/
+- [ ] rename nocs_roi_heads to roi_heads_with_nocs
+- [ ] multiview loss and nocs alignment contains many acceptable failure cases.
+        Create a custom Exception to identify acceptable failures.
+Currently all throw RuntimeWarnings.

 ## References